deviodigital/dispensary-age-verification/readme.txt

 4. All of the available customizer options in the Pro version

 == Changelog ==

+= 2.4 =
+*   Added admin notice based on installed version of AVWP Pro in `dispensary-age-verification.php`
+*   Updated public CSS enqueue to use the minified file version in `public/class-dispensary-age-verification-public.php`
+*   Updated `.pot` file name and updated text strings for localization in `languages/age-verification.pot`
+*   Updated the plugin text-domain from `dispensary-age-verification` to `avwp` in multiple files
+*   Updated Class names to use use the `Age_Verification` prefix (removing 'Dispensary') in multiple files
+*   Updated function names to use the `avwp` prefix in multiple files
+*   Updated CSS class names to use the `avwp` prefix in multiple files
+*   General code cleanup in multiple files

 = 2.3.2 =
 *   Added `avwp_hex2rgba` helper function in `includes/age-verification-functions.php`